-Figure 17: Portfolio credit quality
+Figure 17: Portfolio credit quality as at 31 December 2018

-Calpe credit risk management strategies outline the credit rating requirements for its investments.
-Adherence with this ensures investments are selected in a way that enables the effective management of the risk of counterparty default to an acceptable level in line with Calpe and TransRe approved risk appetite and tolerances.
+Calpe credit risk management strategies include setting and monitoring the credit rating requirements for its investments.
+Adherence with these requirements ensures investments are selected in a way that enables the effective management of the risk of counterparty default to an acceptable level in line with Calpe and TransRe approved risk appetite and tolerances.
 The credit management strategy also takes into account the exposure to credit spreads.